SoNet-2017/MOSAICON-code/README.md

 <br/>Above the audio player there is a gallery of pictures of the event that scrolls horizontally.
 You can upload your own picture (thanks to Firebase server) and tell your experience or view other users' pictures in a modal that scrolls vertically.

 <h2>Navigation</h2>
-The menu is a tipical social network app menu.
+The menu is a typical social network app menu.
 <br/>In the top bar, videocamera and chat icons, are disabled.
 The bottom bar got 5 icons to navigate to Finder, Timeline, On Air, Passport and Floor that stand for Search, Calendar, Home, Profile and Map.
-Danilo Ronchi, [13.07.17 18:02]

 <h2>Available features</h2>
 <div>